‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

 — Oro Jackson (@oro_jackson) February 4, 2017

-Brulee’s Mirror World becomes a passageway when she is “right inside the Mirror Barrier”.
+Brulee’s Mirror World becomes a passageway when she is “right inside the Mirror Barrier.”
 The first one to attempt rescuing Brook is Chopper.
 Although he is quite small and perfect for conducting the rescue, the little guy sneezes at the most inappropriate time.
 As expected, Big Mom throws out her arm, presumably to kill the fly that had been irritating her.
 She sends Chopper flying back into the Mirror World.

 Agora vai… #onepiece #onepiecemanga #854 #manga #nami #sanji #brook pic.twitter.com/pGuSiRMsR0